History of the Jews in Ukraine: Kyivan Rus

 The presence of a Jewish community in the territory of modern-day Ukraine is first mentioned in the Kievan Letter, which was composed in the 10th century and became the first written mention of the Ukrainian capital.
-The document is especially valuable because it mentions the names of members of the city's Jewish community, some of them of obvious Slavic and Turkic origin.
+The document is especially valuable because it mentions the names of members of the city's Jewish community, which aside from the majority Semitic names, also has names that are apparently Slavic, while others appear to be of Turkic origin.
+According to a chronicle, in 987 Khazarian Jews were reported to visit prince Volodymyr of Kyiv, attempting him to convert to Judaism.
+Anti-Jewish polemics are present in the writings of Kyiv metropolitan Hilarion.

 By the 11th century, Byzantine Jews of Constantinople had familial, cultural, and theological ties with the Jews of Kyiv.
 For instance, some 11th-century Jews from Kievan Rus participated in an anti-Karaite assembly held in either Thessaloniki or Constantinople.
-One of the three Kyivan city gates in the times of Yaroslav the Wise was called Zhydovski (Jewish).
+One of the three Kyivan city gates in the times of Yaroslav the Wise was called Zhydovski (Jewish), and under 1124 a separate Jewish quarter in Kyiv known as Zhydove ("Jews") was mentioned.

+Kyivan Jews engaged in trade and financial operations, and would be hired by princes to perform central administrative tasks, enjoying their protection.
 Popular dissatisfaction with the influence of Jewish financiers was claimed by chronicles to be one of the causes of a popular uprising, which engulfed Kyiv in 1113 after the death of prince Sviatopolk Iziaslavich.
 The rebels plundered the houses of Kyiv's Jews, who were accused by them of usury.

 In Galicia, Jews were mentioned for the first time in 1030.
-From the second part of the 14th century, they were subjects of Polish kings and magnates.
+There are mentions of cooperation between Daniel of Galicia and the Jewish population in his realm, and a chronicle reported that the death of prince Volodymyr Vasylkovych in 1288 was greatly mourned by his Jewish subjects.